Table of Contents:

 Bible verses can be used very powerfully within church worship to lift the congregation.

-Some songs speak to us in a very powerful way, they seem to be ‘anointed’ by God, but they are just for a season.
+Some songs are able to speak to us in a very powerful way, they seem to be ‘anointed’ by God, but they are just for a season.

 So instead of trying to find more and more new songs, why not use them every week and get all that goodness out of them that God wants to feed us with?

-Repeating good things is not bad – that was the Apostle Peter’s way.
-He kept reminding them of gospel truths:
+Repeating good things is not bad – that was the apostle Peter’s way.
+He kept reminding them of the gospel truths:

 Therefore, I will always remind you about these things—even though you already know them and are standing firm in the truth you have been taught.”